 Dell has fully redesigned the Precision laptop, and by redesign, I mean take a Dell XPS 15 and stuff workstation-level components inside of it.
 The Precision 5540 takes the 15.6-inch, 4K OLED display, slim design and powerful performance from the XPS 15.
-Unfortunately, the Precision doesn't inherit the XPS' amazing battery life, but the Precision 5540 is one of the best workstations on the market.
+Unfortunately, the Precision doesn't inherit the XPS' amazing battery life, but the Precision 5540 is one of the best workstations and best video editing laptops on the market.
 And if you love the XPS 15, you'll love this workhorse version of it.

 Editor's Note: We previously stated that the Precision 5540 was not Mil-Spec tested, which was incorrect, and we have corrected the following review accordingly.